dbartumeu/atomic-ui/src/lib/core/at-scrollbar/README.md

 ### Dynamic scrolling example
-Scroll to top directly from the template **my.component.html:**
+Scroll to top directly from the template<br>
+**my.component.html:**
 ```html
 ...